2026 Nascent Neuroplasticity

 Work

-It’s pretty clear that the way we work is going through a fundamental transformation.
-With Claude Code, now the fundamental units of intellectual work are democratized, so the skill of writing basic code is no longer valuable.
-So what remains?
-Knowing what to work on, having connections, trust, branding, et cetera will be hard for AI to automate, and so it will be even more important to lean into those things.
+It’s pretty clear that the way we work is going through a transformation.
+Claude Code has democratized the fundamental units of intellectual work in our industry—the skill of writing basic code is no longer valuable.
+What remains?
+I guess what was previously known as soft skills: decision-making for what to work on (taste), connections, trust, branding, et cetera.
+These will be hard for AI to automate, and so it will be even more important to lean into those things.
 Organizational skills, research taste, and convinction are now even stronger levers for outperforming the market.

 Badminton

 As a way to get in weekly cardio and also learn something new, I started badminton lessons with Kenny Leung at the Synergy Badminton Academy next to my apartment in Menlo Park.
-There are interesting differences between badminton and tennis, and I like analyzing why those differences exist.
+There are interesting differences between badminton and tennis, and I like analyzing what causes those differences.

 Some AI-related analogies that I had about the game:

-• Having a teacher helps a lot compared to trying to learn something by yourself.
+- Having a teacher helps a lot compared to trying to learn something by yourself.
 Imagine if I had to learn badminton just with the rules of the game and without anyone to play with, it would just be like trying to do RL on math with a random init.
-So sometimes, SFT can help a huge amount.
+So often, SFT can help a huge amount.

-• I enjoyed having to unlearn some concepts from tennis and rewire my brain for badminton, as this is analogous to how in AI, we have to unlearn things from a previous era in order to perform most effectively in the current era.
+- I enjoyed unlearning concepts from tennis and rewire my brain for badminton.
+This is analogous to how in AI, we have to unlearn things from a previous era in order to perform most effectively in the current era.
 This ties into neuroplasticity generally.

 Amangiri